corda/corda/docs/source/contributing.rst

 Updating the docs
 -----------------
-Any changes to Corda's public API must be documented as follows:
+You should document any changes to Corda's public API as follows:

 1. Add comments and javadocs/kdocs.
 API functions must have javadoc/kdoc comments and sentences must be terminated with a full stop.
 We also start comments with capital letters, even for inline comments.
 Where Java APIs have